eladMyCheck/MyCheckWalletUI/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
-The Example has no app, but it does have a unit test that calls all the functions and demonstrates the use.
+The example demostraits displaying a Checkout view controller , displaying a payment manager view controller and getting the token when ready to pay.

 ## Requirements
 iOS 8 or above.